 Cold calling for new business has a bad rep.

-The fact that it is repetitive, can be boring, and it is quite easy to get frustrating to the point of thinking that shelving cans at the local supermarket can start to look good…
+That it is repetitive, can be boring, and it is quite easy to get frustrated to the point of thinking that shelving cans at the local supermarket start to look good…

 For this to happen, 6 circumstances must be present.
 Let’s review them.